hasebems/Loopian_Rust/doc/manual_en.md

     - After `midi_ext_out =`, write device name with MIDI OUT terminal to connect to Loopian::ORBIT when outputting MIDI
     - After `midi_device =`, write device name outputting MIDI when inputting MIDI from Loopian::ORBIT
     - Above device names are output on terminal when launching Loopian as follows:
-        - After line saying `--MIDI Output List--`, list of MIDI Devices Loopian can output to
+        - After line saying `--MIDI Output List--`, list of MIDI Devices Loopian can output to is displayed
-        - After line saying `--MIDI Input List--`, list of MIDI Devices that can input to Loopian
+        - After line saying `--MIDI Input List--`, list of MIDI Devices that can input to Loopian is displayed
+- [command] `init_commands` allows you to describe commands that you want to be automatically input at application startup as an array

 ## Performance with Loopian::ORBIT